laminlabs/cookiecutter-py/docs/cli.md

-# Console Script Setup
+# Console script setup

-Optionally, your package can include a console script using Argparse.
+Optionally, your package can include a console script using argparse.

 ## How It Works